r-spatial/RQGIS/README.md

 params$OUTPUT_LAYER <- file.path(dir_tmp, "ger_coords.shp")
 ```

 Finally, `run_qgis` calls the QGIS API to run the specified geoalgorithm with the corresponding function arguments.
 Aside from accepting spatial objects living in R as input, `run_qgis` also loads the result directly into R, if desired.
-Here, we would like to load the OUTPUT\_LAYER into R. To do so, we simply specify the desired file(s) in function argument while assigning it/them to an object called `out`.
+Here, we would like to load the OUTPUT\_LAYER into R. To do so, we simply specify the desired file(s) in function argument `load_output` while assigning it/them to an object called `out`.

 ``` r
 out <- run_qgis(alg = "qgis:polygoncentroids",